-The EAP handshake packets shall be transmitted over the tunnel using control index 0x8010 (see Table 2) and shall not be encrypted.
+The PSK authentication method shall follow the protocol described in VSF TR-06-2:2022 Annex D. The EAP handshake packets shall be transmitted over the tunnel using control index 0x8010, as indicated in Table 2 and Figure 14.
+PSK authentication messages shall not be encrypted.